There’s a the age old question everyone thinks about when they decide to move to a city in Washington:

 And while we are happy to tell you the best place to live in Washington, this analysis is going to tackle the question of the best place to buy a house as an investor.
 That is we are going to try and determine the up and coming cities in the Evergreen State.

 The best deal in Washington at the moment?
-That would be Vancouver according to our analysis.
+That would be Orting according to our analysis.

-Here’s a look at the top ten places to buy a home in Washington:
+Here’s a look at the top ten places to buy a home in Washington for 2019:

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.